29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows

-GreenBrowser is a fast and most configurable web browser based on Internet Explorer’s core.
-It is compact in size and consumes fewer system resources.
+GreenBrowser is a speedy and highly customizable web browser built on the core of Internet Explorer.
+It’s compact and doesn’t hog system resources.

 Pros